How to Maintain Calcium and Alkalinity Levels In A Reef Tank

 2-Part Calcium and Alkalinity Supplements

 The easiest and most popular way to maintain calcium and alkalinity levels in a reef aquarium is to use balanced 2-part calcium and alkalinity supplements.
-We recommend 2-part supplements that contain calcium and alkalinity in balanced ratios, along with trace elements.
+We recommend 2-part supplements, such as BRS Bulk Pharma, that contain calcium and alkalinity in balanced ratios, along with trace elements.
 This maintenance method has been widely adopted by hobbyists because the dosage calculations are simple and it is difficult for your tank to become unbalanced when dosed as instructed.

 Calcium reactors are essentially a pressurized, fluidized chamber full of dead coral skeletons (aragonite).
 This chamber allows you to safely mix your aquarium water with CO2 to create an acidic environment that melts the aragonite, in turn enriching the water with calcium carbonate.
-You then slowly drip this calcium carbonate-rich water back into your aquarium system to maintain proper levels (read How to Set Up a Calcium Reactor).
+You then slowly drip this calcium carbonate-rich water back into your aquarium system to maintain proper levels.
+Read "What Is a Calcium Reactor" to learn more!